 b. entrant’s contact details: name, email address, telephone number and postal address.
 For joint entries, all entrants’ contact details must be provided with identification of the main entrant for contact purposes;

 c. entrant’s short autobiography (50-100 words).
 For joint entries, all entrants must provide their autobiographies.

-d. entrants who wish to submit a work for the Student Prize must provide a proof of identity which should be displayed in the body of the entry email, e.g. a scan copy of entrant’s Student Union ID card or university enrolment number, which will be authenticated at the organiser’s discretion.
+d. entrants who wish to submit as students must provide a proof of identity which should be copied into the entry form in the short biography section, e.g. a scan copy of entrant’s Student Union ID card or university enrolment number, which will be authenticated at the organiser’s discretion.